-3.6.1 Common boundaries of school sites with residential uses should be avoided whenever possible.
-There are a number of activities conducted on school sites which can adversely affect the amenity of residential properties, particularly where they are located very close to a school site.
+3.6.1 Common boundaries of school sites with St Joseph's Secondary Campus and ancillary residential uses should be avoided whenever facilities are bound by land zoned Commercial possible.
+There are a number of activities (Gordon Street & Wellington Street East), conducted on school sites which can adversely Mixed Use (North-East of Site) and Residential affect the amenity of residential properties, R40 (Duke Street from Gordon Street to Grey · · · · Street).
+Stage 9a & 9b proposes development to a school site.
 This is a growing problem with the trend towards increased community use of school facilities after hours.
-To avoid potential conflict with residential properties it is therefore preferable that school sites be surrounded by a combination of roads and amenities generally, including public open space and other compatible community, cultural recreation and sporting facilities. on the Duke Street East interface which provides a 20m buffer (road reserve) and a general residential setback of 9-10m°.
-The buffer of 28-30m°from existing dwellings to the proposed development is considered appropriate.
+To avoid potential conflict with residential properties it is therefore preferable that school sites be surrounded by a combination of roads and amenities generally, including public open space and other compatible community, cultural recreation and sporting facilities. on the Duke Street East interface which provides a 20m buffer (road reserve) and a general residential setback of 9-10m~.
+The buffer of 28-30m~from existing dwellings to the proposed development is considered appropriate.
+To ensure a well-co-ordinated streetscape, it is recommended that Stage 9a & 9b contain stepped retaining to Gordon Street offering a landscaping space adjacent to the oval, and where the proposed classrooms and boundary wall is located, to contain advanced vegetation (hedging or similar) to break up the visual effect of the boundary wall.
+COMPLIES - CONDITIONAL REQUIREMENT RECOMMENDED